codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the fish say when it swam into a wall?
-Damn!
+What do you call a guy lying on your doorstep?
+Matt.

 ## Home Server Up-Time